Paint Drying: Reception

-Paint Drying is the film that Shackleton is best known for.
 On 1 March 2016, Paint Drying was the subject of a video essay by the French series Blow Up, broadcast by Arte.
 In it, presenter Luc Lagier positively compares the film to Wavelength (1967), a structural film that consists of a gradually zooming-in shot of a room.
-Shackleton reflected on Paint Drying in an article he wrote for Vice in April 2017, in which he stated that the BBFC remained unchanged since his protest, and "continues to ban films outright".
+Shackleton commented on the film's artistic analysis in May 2016, saying that he did not envision Paint Drying as an avant-garde film, but that he did consider it a work of art, "although in my mind the work of art was the performative act of the censors watching it."
+He later reflected on Paint Drying in an article he wrote for Vice in April 2017, in which he stated that the BBFC remained unchanged since his protest, and "continues to ban films outright".
 On 15 October 2018, Paint Drying was featured in an episode of series P of the British panel show QI.
 In 2022, academic Arina Pismenny referred to Paint Drying as an example of art that was objectively boring yet interesting given its context.

 On the social film cataloging and reviewing website Letterboxd, there are several thousand user reviews for Paint Drying which consist solely of users sharing personal information unrelated to the film, such as traumatic experiences, personal events and life updates, treating it as a diary.
 Started by a user in July 2020, Shackleton was later made aware of the reviews by a friend and has stated that, although bizarre, he is simultaneously very fond of it, calling it an "unlikely second act" to Paint Drying.
-He later added that he feels like a "weird bystander" as none of the users leaving reviews have actually seen the film nor are familiar with his work.
+He later added that he feels like a "weird bystander" as none of the users leaving reviews have actually seen the film nor are familiar with his work, but that he also feels that it is "an incredible honour" to have unintentionally resulted in its creation.
 The media publication Hipersónica compared the profile for Paint Drying on Letterboxd to a bulletin board, and said it served as an example of the Letterboxd community's culture and attitude towards film reviewing.